-Scott Shepperd is in his second season wih the Owls coaching staff after joing the program as a volunteer in 2013.
+Scott Shepperd is in his third season with the coaching staff after joining the program as a volunteer in 2013.
 In addition to a host of on-field coaching duties, he serves as the administrator of the Owls' popular Youth Baseball Camps.

-Shepherd previously served five seasons as a coach at his alma mater, Concordia University in Austin, where he was a four-year baseball letterman.
+Shepperd previously served five seasons as a coach at his alma mater, Concordia University in Austin, where he was a four-year baseball letterman.
 At Concordia his main responsibility was as the team's hitting coach.
-He also worked with the infielders and catchers and was the summer camp coordinator.

 Shepperd was a member of Concordia's American Southwest Conference West Division Coaching Staff of the Year, as the Tornados were also ranked as high as fourth nationally during the season and finished with a school-record 37 victories (in the program's NCAA Division III era).
 All of the regular starting infielders and catcher that Sheppard mentored garnered all-conference postseason honors while leading the Tornados to their second-straight ASC Tournament crown and NCAA West Regional appearance.